polarfire-soc/polarfire-soc-bare-metal-examples/applications/mpfs-blank-baremetal/README.md

  - no parity
  - no flow control

-The example project will display instructions over the serial port.
-A greeting message and menu instructions are displayed over the UART terminal.
-Follow the instruction to use different menu options provided by the example project.
+This project will print "Hello World" over UART interface 0.
+The output can be viewed on a serial terminal connected to interface 0.

+## Build and Debug Configurations

+This project includes reference build, debug, and external tools configurations for all supported kits, located in the `launch_configs` folder.
+These files are automatically detected by SoftConsole and can be selected as run or debug options.
+Use these as a starting point or reference when setting up your own project configurations for different kits.

-This project provides build configurations and debug launchers as explained [here](https://mi-v-ecosystem.github.io/redirects/repo-polarfire-soc-bare-metal-examples).
+The provided build configurations and debug launchers are explained [here](https://mi-v-ecosystem.github.io/redirects/repo-polarfire-soc-bare-metal-examples).

 ## Renode Emulation
 This example can be run on the Renode emulation platform.
-Build the application as normal, and then launch it using `mpfs-gpio-interrupt renode all-harts start-platform-and-debug.launch`
+Build the application as normal, and then launch it using `mpfs-blank-baremetal renode all-harts start-platform-and-debug.launch`

-UART console display and logging options can be found under the Startup tab in `Debug Configurations` > `mpfs-gpio-interrupt renode all-harts debug`.
-More information about using Renode is available on https://renode.readthedocs.io
+UART console display and logging options can be found under the Startup tab in `Debug Configurations` > `mpfs-blank-baremetal renode all-harts debug`.
+More information about using Renode is available at https://renode.readthedocs.io

 ### DDR training and Renode
 If the firmware has DDR training enabled, then the application will take significantly longer to start up in Renode.
 Training has no practical impact in this environment as the emulated DDR memory is already reliable.